CJosephW/PortfolioSite/content/post/draw-together.md

 Date: 2020-05-01
 ---

   This is a Javascript Canvas App using Websockets, Express, and HTML & CSS to create a real time drawing app.
-Using unique IDs given on connection, users can join their friends Canvas and draw together!
+Using unique IDs given on connection, users can join their friend's Canvas and draw together!
 This app also has a simple chat function to communicate with friends.

 <!--more-->
 ## Getting Started
-To get started your going to need to install the following node packages:
+To get started you're going to need to install the following node packages:
 ```npm install websocket --save```
 ```npm install uuid --save```
 ```npm install express```